ty-thomas/Thomas_Resume/docs/index.md

 ## Skills

 ### Agronomic
-- Experience in farm labor operating heavy machinery
+- Experience in farm labor and operating agricultural equipment
 - Understanding of research methods
 - Experience in soybean and maize data collection
 - Soil analysis and fertility